 The Federal Republic of Germany and Albania have maintained bilateral relations since 2 October 1987.
 Relations between the two countries are close and characterised by a spirit of partnership.

 Germany is Albania’s fourth largest trading partner.
-The volume of trade in 2020 amounted to 402 million euro.
-Of this total, imports from Germany accounted for 257 million euro and exports to Germany 145 million euro.
-The German Chamber of Commerce and Industry in Albania has 79 members, including Albanian, German and Austrian companies.
+The volume of trade in 2021 amounted to 456.1 million euro.
+Of this total, imports from Germany accounted for 307.2 million euro and exports to Germany 148.85 million euro.
+The German Chamber of Commerce and Industry in Albania has 83 members, including Albanian, German and Austrian companies.
 German companies are mainly operating in the trade and logistics branches.
 The cultural agreement between Germany and Albania entered into force in March 2019.
 Every year, the German Embassy in Tirana and partner organisations stage the German October, with more than 30 events taking place around the country.
 The Goethe-Zentrum Tirana offers German courses and organises cultural events.
-German is taught as a foreign language at six schools participating in the Schools: Partners for the Future initiative (PASCH).
-Three teachers from the Central Agency for Schools Abroad (ZfA) are teaching at a grammar school in Tirana.
+German is taught as a foreign language at seven schools participating in the Schools: Partners for the Future initiative (PASCH).
+Three teachers from the Central Agency for Schools Abroad (ZfA) are teaching at schools in Tirana.
 In 2020, the German Academic Exchange Service (DAAD) provided funding for 40 students and academics from Albania to study and research in Germany.
-There is a DAAD lecturer and a DAAD language assistant in the German department at the University of Tirana.
+There are a DAAD lecturer and a DAAD language assistant in the German department at the University of Tirana.
 In 2020/21, the Deutsche Forschungsgemeinschaft (German Research Foundation) funded cooperation projects between German and Albanian higher education institutions.

 The war graves agreement between Germany and Albania entered into force in January 1995.

 Information about German development cooperation with Albania can be found on the website of the Federal Ministry for Economic Cooperation and Development.